falarica/presto-gateway/README.md

 The working directory should be the `presto-gateway-main` subdirectory.
 In IntelliJ, using `$MODULE_DIR$` accomplishes this automatically.

 Additionally, the meta store must be configured with the location of your PostgreSQL instance.
-The configuration for meta store can be provided in the file hikaricp.properties:
+The configuration for meta store can be provided in the file **hikaricp.properties**:

     minimumIdle=5
     connectionTestQuery=SELECT 1